-The Indian beer industry is booming, with annual growth of 10% expected in forthcoming years, and a visit to India wouldn't be complete without trying some of the top Indian beers on offer.
+Beer is a popular alcoholic drink in India.
+The Indian beer industry is going through an exciting growth phase and a trip to India wouldn't be complete without trying some of the top Indian beers on offer.

-Beer was introduced into India by the British, who eventually set up a brewery that produced Asia's first beer -- a pale ale called Lion.
-However, these days, lager is the predominant type of beer available in India.
+The British introduced beer into India.
+They eventually set up a brewery that produced Asia's first beer -- a pale ale called Lion.
+These days, lager is the predominant type of beer available in India though.
 It comes in two strengths -- mild (around 5% alcohol) and a generous strong (6-8% alcohol).
+Lager with alcohol content of more than 5% is generally preferred.
 Depending on the place, a large 650 ml bottle of beer will cost you about 100 rupees at a liquor store, and double or triple that at a bar in India.

-While international beer brands such as Fosters, Tuborg, Carlsberg, Heineken and Budweiser are available and rapidly growing in popularity in India, this article focuses only on Indian beer brands.
+International beer brands such as Fosters, Tuborg, Corona, Carlsberg, Heineken and Budweiser are available in India and are very popular.
+However, this article only lists Indian beer brands.

-The largest producer of beer in India is Bangalore-based United Breweries, which makes Kingfisher and Kalyani Black Label.
-The company dominates... about half the market.
+The largest producer of beer in India is Bangalore-based United Breweries, which dominates about half the market share.
+It makes Kingfisher and a range of regional beers such as Kalyani Black Label (West Bengal), Bullet (Rajasthan) and Cannon 10000 (Maharashtra).
 Global brewing giant SABMiller (now Anheuser-Busch InBev) entered the Indian market in 2000.
 In 2001, it acquired Mysore Breweries (which makes Knock Out beer), followed by Shaw Wallace’s beer brands Royal Challenge and Haywards 5000 in 2003.
-It's the second largest beer producer in India, with a market share of around 25%.
+It's the second largest beer producer in India, with a market share of about 25%.

+Beer brands in India are categorized into a number of segments, with the premium beer segment commanding the market.
+The super premium beer segment is where most of the action is currently happening though, with rapid growth predicted in the future.
 What's particularly noteworthy is the recent rise of craft beer in India.
-It's expected to be a major trend in the future with many new players entering the market.
-If you're interested in Indian craft beers, check out these microbreweries in Mumbai.
+It's expected to remain a major trend as many new players enter the market.
+If you're interested in Indian craft beers, check out these brew pubs and tap rooms in Mumbai.

-The Haywards beer brand is most well known for its iconic Haywards 5000 strong lager, which contains 7% alcohol.
-The brand was launched in 1974, with the Haywards 2000 mild beer, as an extension of the renowned Haywards liquor brand (which was founded in the early 1900s).
-Haywards 5000 subsequently hit the market in 1978.
-Recently, in 2015, SABMiller launched a Haywards 5000 BOLD beer that's brewed for 48 hours longer and has a full-bodied taste.
-Haywards also produces a rarer super strong Haywards 10000.
-Haywards has a market share of nearly 11%, and is consumed the most in Rajasthan, Punjab, Haryana, Madhya Pradesh, and Chattisgarh.
+The Haywards beer brand is most well known for its iconic and hard-hitting Haywards 5000 strong lager, which contains 7% alcohol.
+The brand was launched in 1974, with the Haywards 2000 mild beer, as an extension of the renowned Haywards liquor brand (founded in the early 1900s).
+Haywards 5000 was later introduced in 1978.
+It has a certain after-taste, which people tend to either love or hate.
+Haywards also produces a rare super-strong Haywards 10000.
+Haywards has a market share of nearly 11%.
+It's consumed mostly in Rajasthan, Punjab, Haryana, Madhya Pradesh, and Chattisgarh.